Nelleke20/service.housescraper/README.md

 <img src="img/hofpark.png" width="400">

-I created two functionalities based on the website.
+I created two functionalities based on the website:

-(1) scrape the blog/news section and send a telegram message whenever a new post was added.
+(1) scrape the blog/news section and send a telegram message whenever a new post was added (web_scraping.sh)

 (2) check if a new phase of the project was going live.
-If this was the case, automatically sign me up and send me a telegram message.
+If this was the case, automatically sign me up and send me a telegram message (web_fase_and_inlog_account.sh)

+I ran this on my Pi with a cronjob every minute

 ##### Tech and Tools
 Raspberry Pi, cronjobs, sh files, webscraping (beautifulsoup and selenium), configfacace

 ##### Getting started
-1. create venv (run requirements.txt)
-2. create screenshot folder (mkdir screenshot)
+1. create: venv, screenshot folder
-3. create .secrets.yaml with:
+2. create .secrets.yaml with:
         [name]
         emailadres: [emailadres]
         phone: [phone]